ex0dus-0x/ex0dus-0x.github.io/_posts/2019-05-01-elf-security-rust.md

 if let Some(sh) = stack_header {
     if sh.p_flags == 6 {
-        println!("Enabled");
-	}
+        println!("NX bit Enabled");
 	} else {
-    println!("Disabled");
+		println!("NX bit Disabled");
 	}
+}
 ```

-Notice in this case how we utilize Rust's ability to create _iterators_, utilizing `std::iter::Iterator::find`, which takes a closure that tests a predicate.
-The ability to parse
+Notice in this case how we utilize Rust's _iterators_, utilizing `std::iter::Iterator::find` to initialize closure that tests a predicate.
+Iterators are incredibly advantageous for processing items, especially those that are structured, like program headers in ELF binaries!

 > Read more: https://www.usenix.org/legacy/publications/library/proceedings/sec98/full_papers/cowan/cowan_html/node21.html